LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 ## Bridge Some Tokens

 Now that you have an L2 ERC-20 token, you can bridge some tokens from L1 to L2.
-Check out the tutorial on [Bridging ERC-20 tokens with the Optimism SDK](./cross-dom-bridge-erc20) to learn how to bridge your L1 ERC-20 to L2s using the Optimism SDK.
+Check out the tutorial on [Bridging ERC-20 tokens to Lisk](../bridge-tokens-to-lisk.md) to learn how to bridge your L1 ERC-20 to L2s and vice versa using the Optimism SDK.

 ## Add to the Superchain Token List